Eagle Union | Royal Navy | Sakura Empire | Ironblood

 - Leotard of Power: Wears an unzipped swimsuit that gives her a Cleavage Window.

-- Skeleton Motif: The lines on her scarf and her leotard drives a skeleton motif, possibly in reference to her successful raiding history of sinking over 30 ships, including a battleship.
+- Skeleton Motif: The lines on her scarf and her leotard drive a skeleton motif, possibly in reference to her successful raiding history of sinking over 30 ships, including a battleship.

 - U-73 of the Iron Blood, reporting for duty!
 If there's anything that needs doing, just leave it to me!